ncatlab/nlab-content/pages/3/5/0/1/1053/content.md

 [[Finn Lawler]]: (Who's Lynn?)
 I thought I'd be subtle, but maybe I was a bit too subtle!

-_Toby_:  Sorry, Finn!
+_Toby_:  Sorry: Finn!
 You weren\'t so subtle that I didn\'t get it, obviously; we just have different styles of humour, I guess.
 =--

 Linear logic was introduced in \[1\].
 Although it is